FDio/csit/docs/report/introduction/methodology_multi_core_speedup.rst

 making it impractical for continuous changes of HT mode of operation.

 |csit-release| performance tests are executed with server SUTs' Intel
-XEON processors configured with Intel Hyper-Threading Disabled for all Xeon Haswell testbeds (3n-hsw) and with Intel Hyper-Threading Enabled for all Xeon Skylake and Xeon Cascadelake testbeds.
+XEON processors configured with Intel Hyper-Threading Enabled for all Xeon Skylake and Xeon Cascadelake testbeds.

 More information about physical testbeds is provided in